Remote work regulation in Poland

 Is there a remote work regulation in Poland?

 Yes – there is remote work regulation in Poland since 2023.
-If the work is entirely or partially performed outside from company office, the employer shall be obliged to agree on certain aspects of such work incl. costs, equipment provision or maintenance.
+If the work is entirely or partially performed outside from company office, the employer shall be obliged to agree on certain aspects of such work including the rules of communication with the employer, ways of controlling the employee, health and safety rules at the remote workplace and rules for covering the costs of remote work.

 Definition of remote work